shamanec/GADS/README.md

 ### Setup config.json
 1. Open the `config.json` file.
 2. Change the `gads_host_address` value to the IP of the host machine.
+3. Change the `gads_port` value to the port you wish to service to run on - default is 10000.
-3. Add the IP addresses and ports of the device providers in the `device_providers` array.
+4. Add the IP addresses and ports of the device providers in the `device_providers` array.
-4. Change the `rethink_db` value to the IP address and port of the RethinkDB instance.
+5. Change the `rethink_db` value to the IP address and port of the RethinkDB instance.
 Example: `192.168.1.2:32771`

 ### Start the GADS UI
 1. Execute `go build .`  in the main project folder
 2. Execute `./GADS`
-3. Access the UI on `http://localhost:10000`
+3. Access the UI on `http://{gads_host_address}:{gads_port}`

 ## Thanks